-Moderator: Mr. Lawrence
+Moderator: Mr. Ed Lawrence

 Blackfriars’ Theatre presents two major theatrical productions each school year, one in late November and the other in March.
 The goal of Blackfriars is to involve as many students as possible in their productions, either on the stage or behind the scenes.
 Auditions are held for each production and then the rehearsals for the shows are determined by the schedules of the production staff and cast members.
-Rehearsals are typically held Monday through Thursdays after school and on Sunday afternoons (for musicals).
+Rehearsals are typically held Monday through Thursday after school and on Sunday afternoons (for musicals).
 Cast members are only required to attend rehearsals for their role in the show.

-Moderator: Mr. Gaffney
+Moderator: Mr. Michael Gaffney

 See the Fine Arts tab.

-Moderator: Mr. Muth
+Moderator: Mr. Steve Streckfus ‘93

-Moderator: Mr. Charles Jackson ’02
+Moderator: Mr. Charles Jackson ’02,

 The FLEX Team stands for Franciscan Leaders Encountering Christ.
 The FLEX Team is the peer ministry program at Archbishop Curley High School.
 Upperclassman students interested in serving in this role apply in the Spring and are involved with all aspects of the school’s spiritual life including school liturgies, retreats and FYM projects.

 Moderator: Fr.
-Matt Foley OFM Conv
+Chris Dudek OFM Conv.